telerik/winforms-docs/pivotgrid/localization/localization.md

 * Create a custom __PivotGridLocalizationProvider__ class.

 * Override the GetLocalizedString(string id) method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base
-            __GetLocalizedString__ method in the default clause of the switch statement in the example.
+This behavior is guaranteed by the call to the base  __GetLocalizedString__ method in the default clause of the switch statement in the example.

-Below is a sample implementation of an English localization provider:#_[C#] Localizing RadPivotGrid Strings_
+Below is a sample implementation of an English localization provider:

+#### Localizing RadPivotGrid Strings

 {{source=..\SamplesCS\PivotGrid\Localization\Localization1.cs region=CustomProvider}}
 {{source=..\SamplesVB\PivotGrid\Localization\PivotGridLocalization.vb region=CustomProvider}}